Find Grad Schools

 15 Yearly Graduations

 Texas Tech University is the 6th most popular school in the nation for students seeking a master's degree in agronomy and crop science.
 Each year, around 40,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 15 people received their master's degree in agronomy and crop science from Texas Tech.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+Of these students, 36% were women and 36% were members of underrepresented racial-ethnic groups.

 #7